crisgarner/awesome-foundry/README.md

 ## Projects Using Foundry

+- [0xHacked](https://github.com/0xHackedLabs/zkProver) - A trustless bug bounty platform built on zero-knowledge proof, where the whitehat can submit the proof of exploit to claim a bug bounty without disclosing any details.
+We referred to the implementation of Foundry.
 - [Art Gobblers](https://github.com/artgobblers/art-gobblers) - Contracts for
   Art Gobblers, the self-sustaining art factory, with custom ERC721 implementation with VRGDAs, GOO integration and differential fuzzing.